 - Weaker hand grip

 You may feel itchiness, numbness, or burning in your fingers and hand.
 Numbness and tingling is common in the thumb and index, middle and ring fingers.
 You may feel the need to shake your hand to restore feeling in your fingers.
 Sometimes, symptoms can be worse during the night, but they can also be felt during daily activities.
 Over time, as that nerve shorts out like a kinked electrical cord, the symptoms can radiate up your arm.

-Looking for More Information on Splints for Your Carpal Tunnel Syndrome?
-Ready to Buy?
+Looking for Wrist Splints for Carpal Tunnel Syndrome?